 Endnote 4 uses two sources.
 The second source, May and Silverman, is used again for Endnote 6 and Endnote 29 below.

-Note that Endnote 6 doesn’t use a page number and 29 does.
+Note that Endnote 6 doesn’t use a page number and 4 and 29 do.
 Use of page number indicates the information comes directly from a particular page.
-Endnote 4 directs us to the information for the first time.
-Having no page number indicates the information comes from the same page as the previous citation.
+Lack of a page number for endnote 6 indicates this is a summary of ideas from the whole paper.
 When in doubt, however, use page numbers.

 Here’s the original journal article from Thomas May and Ross Silverman: